-After identifying the purpose for the loan and its potential ROI, this leads us into the second step of identifying when business loans are a good idea.
+After identifying the purpose for the loan and its potential ROI, this leads us into the second step.
+We need to identifying when business loans are a good idea.
 Question to ask: Will the value brought by the loan outlast the loan itself?

 If you can answer this with a “Yes!”, then it likely is a good business decision.
 Below are a couple examples of when short-term business loans can bring value to your business:

-You are a retailer and you have an opportunity to purchase more inventory at a significant discount and then markup that inventory for a significant profit.
-The revenue and profit from the discounted inventory you purchased with be realized by your business long after you have paid off the loan.
+You are a retailer and you have an opportunity to purchase more inventory at a discount.
+The markup of that inventory allows for a significant profit.
+The profit from the inventory you purchased will be realized by your business the loan is paid off.

-You are in the automotive repair industry and one of your most used high-tech repair diagnostic tools is not working properly.
-Every day that goes by, where this equipment is “broken”, is costing your business revenue.
-A quick cash injection that would allow for you to repair the necessary equipment will likely bring revenue to your business for months if not years past when you paid off the loan.
+You are in the automotive repair industry and your most used repair diagnostic tools is not working properly.
+Every day that this equipment is “broken”, will cost your business revenue.
+A quick cash injection would allow for you to repair the necessary equipment.
+This will likely bring revenue to your business for months/ years past when the loan is paid off.

 The above two scenarios are great examples of when short-term unsecured business loans can help your business increase revenue and profit.

-So…. long term benefits with short term costs is the drilled down answer as to when business loans make for a good business decision.
+So…. long term benefits with short term costs is the simple answer as to when business loans make for a decision.

 Sounds simple, right?
 Well, for many, it is not.
 This is one of the reasons why nearly 1/3rd of all small businesses will not make it their 2nd anniversary.

 So….. when might unsecured short-term business loans not be the best choice?
-Well…. typically when you wont get long term benefits from whatever the funds are used for OR if you are looking to purchase new or used equipment.
+Well….
+First, when there are no long term benefits to the loan.
+Secondly, when purchasing new or used equipment.
 If you are looking to acquire equipment, most often, equipment financing or equipment leasing will be a better (less costly) option for you…. due to the following reasons:

 1.)
-The finance or lease contract is secured by equipment which decreases the lender’s perceived risk.
+The equipment secures the loan or lease contract.
+This decreases the lender’s perceived risk.
 Less perceived risk = more savings for your business (aka lower finance charges).

 2.)
-Typically you can get approved at a longer term with equipment financing, which will allow you to spread the finance charges out over time — further helping your business cash flow.
+Longer term approvals available.
+This will allow you to spread the finance charges out over time — further helping your business cash flow.

 3.)
 In some cases, with equipment leasing, you might be able to also benefit much more through tax savings then with an unsecured loan (always check with your tax accountant).